stfufane/nannou-midi/README.md

 ## Config

-So far the MIDI device input name is hardcoded in midi.rs module.
+The MIDI input name must be set in a .env file or it won't build.
 It recognises CC and note events so far, I'll see where it goes 🤷‍♂️